Invincibl-e/stm32-cmake/README.md

 Finally, push it!!!
 Thanks!

 If you don't use F4 series chip, you can copy Modules/F4/cmake.cmake and change some parameters too.
 But I think you can take a issues and tell me the parameters.
-Then I will dot it.
+Then I will do it.